cengels/potence/docs/docs/Objects/equal.md

   %}), this function will call `source.equals()` and return `true` if and only if `equals()` returned `true` for every other object.

-As a result, this function can compare any type with each other.
+As a result, this function can compare any type with one another.